lucaskumara/campfire-bot/README.md

 ## Running the bot

-To run the bot, simply run the `bot.py` file in the `bot` directory.
+To run the bot, simply run the `bot.py` file in the `src` directory.
 Please note this should only be done after following the setup instructions listed above.

 ```bash
 $ python3 -OO bot.py